asmusz-adobe/AdobeSign-Resources/Answers/Certification-process.md

 *  If there are any major issues, the group will get back to your development team with the discovered issue/s and ask you to address.

 *  Once all concerns have been addressed, your app will be certified and you will be able to make it available to your customers for general use.
-If your integration functionality or permissions realted to your app need to change in the future, the application will need to be re-certified.
+If your integration functionality, or permissions realted to your app need to change in the future, the application will need to be re-certified.